Neustar Privacy Statement

 Neustar Audiences, including AdAdvisor and our ElementOne segmentation solutions, enable advertisers to understand their CRM Data and to apply those insights to reach and communicate with their existing customers and large groups of similar households and individuals in the on and offline environments.
 To do this, we collect consumer survey data, reliably-sourced household/neighborhood-level demographic data, and other licensed lifestyle and purchasing data from third party providers, which we aggregate across US households and use to make predictions about the preferences and interests of large groups of similar consumers based on pre-defined market segments, identified by a numeric Segment Code (also called an “Element”).
 In addition, we enable our advertisers to reach and communicate with specific users who may be interested in their products and services based on pseudonymized Attribute Data derived from reputable sources.

 We use this information to help advertisers deliver more relevant online content.
-We may share Pseudonymous IDs with our affiliates and service providers to support advertising customers.
+We may disclose Pseudonymous IDs with our affiliates and service providers to support advertising customers.
+We may also share or sell Pseudonymous IDs with other companies in the advertising sector for their own use or for resale.
 In order to enable our customers to use their information across the Internet advertising ecosystem, we "sync" Cookies with various ad platforms and tech providers.
 You can learn more about this process by reviewing our explanation of Cookie Sync Partners.

 Neustar's MarketShare services compile and analyze aggregated sales data, aggregated online Event Data (which may include addressable and connected TV data), information about offline marketing activities, along with other economic modeling data and aggregate ad response data from a variety of platforms (on and offline) in order to measure ad campaign effectiveness and attribute conversion events to marketing campaigns.
 This enables advertisers to understand their customer's path to conversion and facilitate smarter marketing spend decisions.
 For customers using our Onboarding services, we may also collect Hashed eMail Addresses, Hashed MAIDs, and/or imprecise (city/metro area/provincial/state/zip level) Geolocation Data from data partners.